elix/elix.org/content/AriaListMixin.md

 To let ARIA know which item is selected, the component must set its own `aria-activedescendant` attribute to the `id` attribute of the selected item.
-`SelectionAriaMixin` automatically handles that whenever the component's `selectedItem` property is set.
+`AriaListMixin` automatically handles that whenever the component's `selectedItem` property is set.